 11.3.5.4 Non-AP and non-PCP STA reassociation initiation procedures

 (….existing texts…)

-(#2128)NOTE—Per item 6) in the first list under c) any MSDU fragments in the reassembly buffers, and if management frame protection is in use, any MMPDU fragments, have been discarded.
+(#2128)NOTE—Per item 6) in the first list under c) any MSDU fragments in the reassembly buffers, and if management frame protection is negotiated(#7049), any MMPDU fragments, have been discarded.
 This is important since fragments are required to be encrypted with the same key (see 10.5 (MSDU, (11ax)A-MSDU, and MMPDU defragmentation)).

 TGme editor: Modify Clause 11.3.5.4 as follows (track change on):